Session Description

 Research in the FAccT community often engages directly with questions of real-world impact in sociotechnical systems.
 These findings are typically communicated through academic publications at FAccT or similar venues, which are integral to advancing interdisciplinary knowledge and allow researchers to share and build on each other’s work.
 At the same time, this work is often not accessible to affected communities, policymakers, and practitioners who could act on these findings, limiting its potential to inform policy and practice.
 As a result, even policy-relevant research may have limited influence on real-world decision-making without additional forms of engagement with these critical stakeholders.

 This tutorial introduces policy briefs as one practical mechanism for translating research findings into formats that can reach these audiences to bridge this gap.
 Policy briefs synthesize evidence for pressing policy-relevant issues and support decision-making by offering clear options and recommendations.
 These briefs are written in a very specific style, which is counterintuitive for academics.
-Instead of leading with the scientific method, hypothesis formulation and assessment, and uncertainty (as we do in academic papers), policy briefs require confident, upfront, concise descriptions of policy solutions.
+Instead of leading with the scientific method, hypothesis formulation and assessment, and uncertainty (as we do in academic papers), policy briefs require confident, upfront, and concise descriptions of policy solutions.

+The tutorial is structured as an interactive, hands-on session.
 By the end of the session, participants will have a concrete starting point for a policy brief and a clearer understanding of how to translate FAccT research into forms that can inform policy and practice.
-More broadly, the workshop aims to build capacity within the community to engage more effectively with policy processes while maintaining the rigor and values that define FAccT research.
+More broadly, this tutorial aims to build capacity within the community to engage more effectively with policy processes while maintaining the rigor and values that define FAccT research.

 This tutorial session will run for 60 minutes.
-Please check back for an updated schedule.

 Organizers